Current Weather

 Weather Briefing

-VFRKédougou Airport is currently reporting visual flight rules (VFR) conditions with clear skies.
+VFRKédougou Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 miles or greater visibility.

 Wind Analysis